Oops! Sorry!!

 1. Emotions are not logical

-They don’t respond to logic, as much as we think or want them to.
+They don’t respond to logic, as much as we want them to or think they should.

-Emotions have their own logic, and it helps to work within that logic.
+Emotions have their own logic, and it's important to work within that logic.

-Understanding it's logic is what will give you better mastery over them.
+It's in understanding their logic that will give you better mastery over them.

 Second…